Has additional work been completed and

 Resolution of the Building Dispute Kilburn

-The company explained that their profit margin on the roofing job was quite minimal.
+The company explained that its profit margin on the roofing job was quite minimal.
 They wanted payment of the materials used and the work done by their roofers.
 Adrian explained everything to the couple.
 It turned out that Julia had not understood how things had been with the roof.

 She had not been in the house at the time.
 She and her children had been staying with relatives while Sam had been managing the work at home.
 Sam and Julia agreed to pay the bill.
 But they requested some time to do so.
-The builder agreed to accept payment in instalments from the couple, at no extra cost.
+The builder agreed to accept payment in installments from the couple, at no extra cost.

 Everyone agreed that the mediation had worked out well and avoided court